 - the current level of threat from global catastrophic risks

-- the current status of implementation of such action plans, including challenges and opportunities arising.
+- the current extent of implementation of such actions, including challenges and opportunities arising.

 Our method of analysis